xiurongy3506/independent_study/entries/entry4.md

 ## A basic timer
 I coded along with a youtube video called, "Countdown Timer Tutorial in Swift/Xcode", but added my own properties and commented my code to make sure I understand.

+_Please know that the countdown speed is accurate.
+Because the following gif is displayed quicker than the actual screen recording, the countdown is being speeded up as well_

 <p align="center">
     <img src = "https://github.com/xiurongy3506/swift_independent_study/blob/master/img/timer.gif?raw=true"/>
 </p>